WANT TO SAVE THIS RECIPE?

 Preheat your oven to 350 degrees F and brush the buns with an egg wash.
 Bake them until they turn golden brown and let them cool on a wire rack.

-Step 5: Fill the Buns
+Step 5: Fill buns

 In the meantime, make the milk tea whipped cream by whipping the tea-infused heavy cream, powdered sugar, and vanilla until stiff peaks form.
-Make sure the heavy cream is cold before whipping or it will not whip properly.
+Make sure the heavy cream is cold before whipping, or it will not whip properly.

 Transfer the cream to a piping bag with an open star tip, if available.
 You can also just use a Ziploc bag and cut off the tip.

 Once the buns have cooled, cut them in half.
 Spread red bean paste on the bottom half, about 2 tablespoons per bun.
-You'll have extra red bean paste leftover but that's not a bad thing!
+You'll have extra red bean paste leftover, but that's not a bad thing!

 Pipe the milk tea whipped cream on top and complete the buns by placing the top halves back on.

 These mouthwatering milk tea cream buns are now ready to be enjoyed.
 Finally, a boba-inspired dessert that fits the bill!
 The buns have just the right amount of tea flavor with that beautiful crumb.
 And of course, that milk tea cream filling is incredibly delicious, pairing beautifully with the red bean paste.
-What more could you ask for?

 Leave a Reply